JamesWoolfenden/terraform-aws-codebuild/README.md

 ### Sample buildspec files

-In this example directory there is `buildspec.yml` and `buildno.sh`.
-These are starter build spec files you can add to the root of your new repository in CodeCommit.
-The `buildno.sh` shell script calls ssm and increments the build number found at that location it is then made available in the build process itself.
+In the root directory there is an example `buildspec.yml`.
+This is a build spec you can supply to CodeCommit.
+It includes some basic codebuild functionality to drive semantic versioning using SSM parameters.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs